shiyunlian/shiyunlian/README.md

 <h3>💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Physics at San José State University.
+- 🎓 &nbsp; Holding a Bachelor's degree of Computer Science at San José State University.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>